 - 10min Stretching

-Start the workout with a Warm Up (WU) of ten minutes easy jogging at Level II.
+Start the workout with a Warm Up (WU) of ten minutes of easy jogging at Level II.

 The Main Set involves running twelve, 800m reps at your goal race pace.
 Between reps jog 400m at Level II as your Rest Interval (RI).